Who We Are

 - 1975 – Elizabeth Ann Seton canonized a saint.

-Currently, 250 members of the Sisters of Charity of Cincinnati serve in 18 U.S. dioceses (10 states) and two foreign countries.
-A total of 214 Sisters serve in the Archdiocese of Cincinnati.
+Currently, 240 members of the Sisters of Charity of Cincinnati serve in 16 U.S. dioceses (nine states) and one foreign country.
+A total of 200 Sisters serve in the Archdiocese of Cincinnati.
 Ministries include education, health care, retreat work, parish, social work, ministry of prayer and congregational service.
 More specifically, Sisters minister in elementary, high school and university education, chaplaincy, justice education and advocacy, health care, retreat work, prison and jail ministry, parish and pastoral ministry, social services, counseling, earth and sustainability ministry, spiritual direction, formation ministry, congregational services and the ministry of prayer.

 Fort Wayne- South Bend